James Burrows: In front of the camera

-Burrows has had cameo appearances in several of the shows for which he has directed.
+Burrows had cameo appearances in several of the shows for which he directed.
 In the first season of Friends, Burrows appeared in the episode "The One with the Butt" as the director of the film in which the character Joey Tribbiani is cast as Al Pacino's "butt double".
-He also appears as a television director named Jimmy in the 2005 HBO series The Comeback.
-Burrows played himself on the series.
+He appears as a fictionalized version of himself directing the show-within-a-show in the 2005 HBO series The Comeback, as well as its subsequent seasons in 2014 and 2026.
 An episode of Scrubs, "My Life in Four Cameras", had a character named Charles James in honor of Cheers creators Burrows and Glen and Les Charles.
 It was previously asserted in Sitcoms: the 101 Greatest TV Comedies of All Time (2007) that Burrows served as the silhouette of the customer who knocks on the door in the final scene of Cheers, but Burrows himself refuted this claim on episode 9 of the NewsRadio-themed podcast Dispatches from Fort Awesome, revealing that the actual "Man Who Knocks" was agent Bob Broder.

-Personal life
+Personal life and death

-Burrows is married to celebrity hairstylist Debbie Easton; the couple lives in Manhattan.
-Burrows was previously married to Linda Solomon.
-He has three daughters and one stepdaughter.
+Burrows was married to celebrity hairstylist Debbie Easton; the couple lived together in Manhattan.
+Burrows had previously been married to Linda Solomon.
+He had three daughters and one stepdaughter.

+Burrows died on June 19, 2026, at the age of 85.